adnerramos21/demo-site-one/README.md

 ## Project

 For this project I used greensock libray to facilitate the animation.
-If you want to see the project in action go to: https://aramos-demo-one.herokuapp.com/

 ## How does it work